ilbers/isar/doc/user_manual.md

 The distro is defined by the set of the following variables:

  - `DISTRO_APT_SOURCES` - List of apt source files
- - `DISTRO_APT_KEYS` - List of gpg key URIs used to verify apt repos
+ - `DISTRO_BOOTSTRAP_KEYS` - List of gpg key URIs used to verify apt bootstrap repo
  - `DISTRO_APT_PREFERENCES` - List of apt preference files
  - `DISTRO_KERNELS` - List of supported kernel suffixes

+The first entry of DISTRO_APT_SOURCES is used for bootstrapping.

 Below is an example for Raspbian Stretch:
 ```